broadinstitute/gatk/scripts/vcf_site_level_filtering_cromwell_tests/README.md

 **This directory is for GATK devs only**

-This directory contains scripts for running Variant Site Level WDL tests in the automated travis build environment.
+This directory contains scripts for running Variant Site Level WDL tests in the automated build environment.

 Please note that this only tests whether the WDL will complete successfully.